chistopher/LAOG/README.md

 Example:
 ```
 > ./plot_metrics/main.py dist_linear_1.0_0.0_tree
-... this may take a wile but we show a bunch of logging ...
+... this may take a while but we show a bunch of logging ...

 > ls dist_linear_1.0_0.0_tree | grep .pdf
 plot_KS.pdf
 plot_avg_degree.pdf